Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 4, 2025

 Think of Certification as the First Big Step Toward Becoming a Licensed Substance Use Disorder Counselor

-However, certification through local professional associations, local affiliates of IC&RC, or national certification through NAADAC is still an option.
+Certification through local professional associations, local IC&RC affiliates, or national certification through NAADAC is still an option.
 Even voluntary certification of this nature may effectively be a de facto requirement.

 Even in the absence of a state regulatory board to enforce professional standards for substance abuse counselors, employers still need to hire counselors with specific skills.
 They want counselors who can: